Terraform State [Complete Guide]

 │

-│ Terraform acquires a state lock to protect the state from being written
+│ Terraform acquires a state lock to protect from simultaneous writes.

-│ by multiple users simultaneously.
-Please resolve the issue above and try
+│ Resolve the issue above and try again.

 Terraform State Refresh